Unit Testing in Node.js: A Comprehensive Guide for Developers

 Chai

-Chai is a flexible assertion library that offers different styles for making assertions, including assert, expect, and should.
-Chai provides a rich set of assertion methods for various data types and conditions, allowing you to express assertions in a natural and readable manner.
+Chai is an assertion library that is flexible and provides alternate forms of making an assertion, including assert, expect and should.
+Chai offers an extensive number of assertion functions of different data types and conditions, enabling you to write the assertions in a natural and understandable form.

 const { expect } = require('chai');